charlie-collard/vim-redact-pass/README.md

 This is to prevent anyone being able to extract passwords from your Vim cache files in the event of a compromise.

-You should test this after installed to ensure you see this message is printed whenever you `pass edit`:
+You should test this after installation to ensure you see this message is printed whenever you `pass edit`:

 > Editing password file--disabled leaky options!